naheim/paleoLabExercises/lab4.md

 #### Exercise Questions 2
-1. How many sedimentary marine packages are there in North American and the Caribbean?
+1. How many sedimentary marine and non-marine packages are in North American and the Caribbean?

-2. What is the total number of PBDB collections?
+2. What are the total numbers of marine and non-marine PBDB collections?

-3. Which time interval has the most packages?
+3. Which time interval has the most marine packages?

-4. Which time interval has the most collections?
+4. Which time interval has the most non-marine collections?

-5. How are the numbers of packages and numbers of collections over time similar and different?
+5. How are the numbers of marine packages and numbers of marine PBDB collections over time similar and different?

-6. Which time interval has the highest proportion of packages with PBDB collections?
+6. Which time intervals have the highest proportions of marine and non-marine packages with PBDB collections?

-7. Which interval has the lowest proportion of PBDB collections?
+7. Which interval has the lowest proportion of marine PBDB collections?

 8. Why do you think this interval has the lowest?
 (Hint: you may want to think about the other EOS courses you're taking this semester.)

+9. Why do you think the trends for the numbers of marine and non-marine packages are different?
+Why does each have the shape that id does?

-9. How does the proportion of the fossil record change over time?
+10. How do the proportions of the fossil record change over time in marine and non-marine systems?

-10. What do changes in the proportion of fossiliferous packages say about the quality of the fossil record?
+11. What do changes in the proportions of fossiliferous packages say about the quality of the marine and non-marine fossil records?